The Changeling Hypothesis:

-We know that Tom, at 15, had managed to escape a murder investigation by modifying his uncle Morfin’s memory.
+We know that Tom, at 15, had managed to escape a murder investigation by using his uncle’s wand to kill his father and grandparents, and then further deflected blame by modifying his uncle Morfin’s memory.
 That took place the summer before he “wrote in the diary”.

-That experience suggests a few experiments in memory storage.
+That experience suggests that he was making a few experiments in memory storage.

 What else, after all, is a diary for?
 Why did it suddenly occur to him to take a Muggle diary to school with him the following year?
 We know that the diary ultimately had been charmed to work as a fully-functioning Pensieve — with a built-in calendar to boot!
 And it was much more portable and convenient than any old stone bowl.